-Chemotherapy (chemo) is a treatment that kills fast-growing and dividing cells and can be used to treat NSCLC at any stage.
+Chemotherapy (chemo) is a treatment that kills fast-growing and dividing cells in the body.
+It is the most common treatment for SCLC and is usually given as a combination of two chemo drugs.

-Chemo is a systemic therapy because it works to kill cancer all over the body.
+Chemo is a systemic therapy because it works on killing cancer all over your body.
 Your team will talk with you about the dose and the schedule for chemo.
+Since SCLC tends to spread outside of the lung quickly, a systemic treatment like chemo is needed.